docker/docs/compose/compose-file/compose-file-v2.md

      - "somehost:162.242.195.82"
      - "otherhost:50.31.209.229"

-An entry with the ip address and hostname ise created in `/etc/hosts` inside containers for this build, e.g:
+An entry with the ip address and hostname is created in `/etc/hosts` inside containers for this build, e.g:

     162.242.195.82  somehost
     50.31.209.229   otherhost